 Reasons to Choose a Pharmaceutical or Medical Device Manufacturing Career in Singapore

-Singapore’s pharmaceutical and medical device industries have proven themselves to be a very sensible career option over the last decade.
+Singapore’s pharmaceutical and medical device industries have proven themselves to be a very strong and stable career option over the last decade.

-It wasn’t until the mid-1990s that the Singaporean Government decided to make pharmaceutical manufacturing a key area for the country to focus on.
-But in the years since then, the industry has gone from strength to strength – showing excellent growth and, with that, excellent job prospects.
+It was in the mid-1990s that the Singaporean Government decided to make pharmaceutical manufacturing a key area for the country to focus on.
+And in the years since, the industry has gone from strength to strength – showing excellent growth and excellent job prospects.

 So perhaps you’re considering starting a career in Singapore’s pharmaceutical or medical device manufacturing industries, here are 5 reasons why that could be a great career move…